A symbol of justice, fairness, and human rights.

 The other documents are held in The British Library and Lincoln Castle.

 Discover how the parchment on which Magna Carta is written was made, and how it has become an internationally known symbol of freedom and justice.
+Then, enter the Magna Carta tent to witness this world-famous document up close.

 Immerse yourself in the atmosphere in the beautiful Chapter House, which has been the heart of the Cathedral’s administration for centuries.
 Study the glorious medieval carved stone frieze depicting scenes from the first two books of the Bible, look out for the life-like carved heads below the frieze.